 The estimated network bandwidth, in bytes per second, from worker to worker.
 This value is used to estimate the time it takes to ship data from one node to another, and balance tasks and data accordingly.

-logging module uses a hierarchical logger tree,
+logging module uses a hierarchical logger tree.

-so for example configuration the logging level for the
+For example, configuring the logging level for the

 logger will also affect its children such as